toralf/torutils/README.md

 Therefore, in addition to network filtering, the (currently) sharp input signal (== thousands of new TLS connections within second/s, stay over hours, go away) is transformed into a smeared output response (which needs minutes to reach the maximum, then falls down) is achieved.
-This shall make it harder for an attacker to gather information using time correlation techniques.
+This should make it harder for an attacker to gather information using time correlation techniques.

 Metrics of rx/tx packets, traffic and socket count from [5th of Nov](./doc/network-metric.svg), [6th of Nov](./doc/network-metric-nextday.svg) and [7th of Nov](./doc/network-metric-dayaftertomorrow.svg)